-Plastic fins are soft and leash are always incorporated for an even more safe ride for kids.
+Plastic fins are soft and leashes are always incorporated for an even more safe ride for kids.

-The downside about soft foam and soft rails is being less responsive than the traditional fiberglass surfboards.
-The design also pushes you to go straight forward towards shore in the whitewash.
+The downside of soft foam and soft rails is being less responsive than traditional fiberglass surfboards.
+The design also pushes you to go straight forward toward shore in the whitewash.

 While you can trim on the face of the wave just like professional riders could, it will still feel harder to control.
-This is because of the rails that will sink into the wave, leaving you a higher probability of pearling.
-Not that you can’t have fun with a Wavestorm surfboard, but its simply more inclined towards beginners.
+This is because of the rails that will sink into the wave, leaving you with a higher probability of pearling.
+Not that you can’t have fun with a Wavestorm surfboard, but it’s simply more inclined toward beginners.

 Wavestorm usually includes in the package everything you need to start surfboarding.
 But, there are other accessories that you may want to get a hold of to help you as you improve with your riding.

 - Thruster fin set